christophchamp/hypercf/README.md

 The intended output is supposed to be very basic so that the output can be piped into other linux programs such as grep, while, or for loops etc...

-This is a fork of the original at: https://github.com/rackerroush/hypercf by Justin Roush
+This is a fork of the original at: https://github.com/rackerroush/hypercf by Justin Roush (forked: 2013-08-26)

 List